 Pick one sentence and try to say it in Spanish before looking up the full answer.
 If you do not know a word, look up only that word or phrase first.
 Then try again.

-This turns the journal entry into active sentence production.
-You are not just translating a diary.
+This changes the journal from a diary into speaking practice.
+You are not just translating an entry.
 You are practicing retrieval, word order, grammar choices, and pronunciation around a thought that came from you.

-After you practice the original sentence, make a few nearby versions.
+After you practice the original sentence, make a few similar versions.
 This is where the entry becomes more than one translation.

 - Today I had more energy.